2025 Categories

 Digital Leader of the Year

-Digital transformation continues to sweep across UK businesses.
-This award will go to a woman who has lead from the front a digital project, team or department.
-Entrants should demonstrate the impact of their leadership, and of the digital project or team on the wider business.
+Digital transformation is still expanding in scope across many organisations.
+This award will go to the woman who leads a digital team, project or department within her organisation.
+Entrants should demonstrate the impact of their leadership, and of digital project or team on the wider business.

 Engineer of the Year